int128/kubernetes-dashboard-proxy/README.md

 If you are using Keycloak, see also [this article](https://medium.com/@int128/protect-kubernetes-dashboard-with-openid-connect-104b9e75e39c).

-### 2. Setup Kubernetes API Server
+### 2. Setup the Kubernetes API Server

-Configure the kube-apiserver accepts an OIDC ID token.
+Setup the Kubernetes API Server accepts an OIDC ID token.

 If you are using kops, `kops edit cluster` and append the following settings: